Rekhii/Rekhii/README.md

 # 🌿 Hey there, I’m Rekhi 👋

-Welcome to my corner of GitHub ✨
+Welcome to my GitHub ✨
 I’m a **CSE student** exploring the world of **Machine Learning, Deep Learning, and Fine-Tuning LLMs**.
 Every day I code a little, learn a little, and share it here 🌱